Monday, June 7, 2021

 X - Golf - Golf Simulator

-On the menu you can find ramen options, well-known hot plates (chicken teriyaki, chicken katsu, pork tonkatsu), appetizers, combination platters (different combinations of rolls+nigiri), and desserts.
+On the menu you will find ramen options, well known hot plates like chicken teriyaki, chicken katsu, and pork tonkatsu, appetizers, combination platters with different mixes of rolls and nigiri, and desserts.

-I remember on my first visit years ago when I celebrate my dear dad's birthday and the chef was more than willing to create a custom vegetarian roll on top of the amazing Vege roll already on the menu to accommodate his dietary needs.
-Flexibility is one of the best traits a business can practice.
-We're just such demanding creatures, right?
-LOL And you can bet I don't forget when a restaurant is accommodating.
+I still remember my first visit years ago when I was celebrating my dad’s birthday.
+The chef was more than willing to create a custom vegetarian roll on top of the already amazing vegetable roll on the menu just to accommodate his dietary needs... or shall I say, wants, LOL.
+That kind of flexibility really stands out, and is one of the best traits a restaurant can have.
+We are all pretty demanding in our own ways, right.
+LOL.
+I never forget when a place goes out of its way like this.

-I've tried pretty much everything on the menu.
-The nigiri comes with toppings and is some of the best in town.
-The appetizers are always nicely presented and top-notch in quality.
-Their hamachi kama can basically count as an entree (just as for a scoop of rice on the side).
-I also love their seasoned edamame, fried mushrooms, and miso soup.
-For rolls, their Fire Ocean, Ryu (dragon), & Mt.
-Rose roll are popular options, all approved, and all so drool worthy.
-Even my father's vegetarian rolls were the bomb!
-You really can't go wrong with anything on the menu.
+I have tried pretty much everything on the menu at this point.
+The nigiri is fresh and comes with thoughtful toppings and is some of the best in town.
+The appetizers are always beautifully presented and consistently excellent in quality.
+Their hamachi kama could easily pass as an entree if you just add a scoop of rice on the side.
+I also really like the seasoned edamame, fried mushrooms, and miso soup.
+For rolls, the Fire Ocean, Ryu dragon roll, and Mt.
+Rose roll are all popular picks, all approved, and all seriously drool worthy.
+Even my dad’s vegetarian rolls was addicting.
+You really cannot go wrong with anything here.

-The restaurant has undergone a serious transformation and has recently re-opened in March, 2025.
-They purchased the shop next to them (formerly Color Me Mine), knocked down a wall or two, and completely redid the whole place.
+The restaurant has gone through a major transformation and recently reopened in March 2025.
+They purchased the shop next door (formerly Color Me Mine), knocked some walls down, opened up the space, and completely redid the interior.

-The new and improve restaurant features darker theming, tons more seating than the former setup, a bar that showcases the sushi chefs and drink offerings, and some Japanese accents that make the dining experience feel just a bit more authentic.
+The new and improved restaurant now features darker design, significantly more seating than before, a bar that showcases the sushi chefs and drink offerings, and subtle Japanese accents that make the dining experience feel a bit more authentic and elevated.

-*If you're looking for bomb all you can eat sushi, Hinoki is one of the best in Reno
+-If you are looking for all you can eat sushi, Hinoki is one of the best in Reno

-*If you're looking for value, check out the Platter section of the menu.
-Includes different combinations of nigiri, rolls, and shashimi
+-If you are looking for value, check out the platter section of the menu.
+It includes different combinations of nigiri, rolls, and sashimi

 Mt.
 Rose is sushi perfection topped with light tempura fried onions.